maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 After writing a few pipelines of producers/consumers, the channel setup, writing, completion, ... becomes cumbersome rather quickly.

 This is where [`Open.ChannelExtensions`](https://github.com/Open-NET-Libraries/Open.ChannelExtensions) comes in.
 It helps simplify working with `System.Threading.Channels`.
-It can read from and write to channels, pipe channels nto other channels, filter, batch, join, and more.
+It can read from and write to channels, pipe channels into other channels, filter, batch, join, and more.

 The entire pipeline we created above could be rewritten using `Open.ChannelExtensions`: